msvbd/Regex-for-Fortran/README.md

  a      j   a      j
 ```
 ### `verify_all` example
-Intrinsic `verify` found position of first character in `string` which is not
+The intrinsic `verify` found position of the first character in the `string` which is not
- one of the character (no "a", nor "d", nor "h", nor "j", nor "k").
+ one of those characters (no "a", nor "d", nor "h", nor "j", nor "k").
-While `verify_all` return integer array of all "non-occurrences".
+While `verify_all` returns an array of integers of all "non-occurrences".
 ```
   string = "asdf ghjkl asdf ghjkl" write(*,*) verify(string,"adhjk")